Music Foundation Model as Generic Booster for Music Downstream Tasks: Architecture of

 \section{Architecture of {\mfm}}

 \mfm is a generative model that generates music samples conditioned on given text prompts.
-We train the model using an internal dataset consisting of $4,000$h of studio-quality library music sampled at $44.1$ kHz.
+We train the model using an internal dataset contains around 115k studio-quality library music tracks sampled at 44.1 kHz.
+Their lengths vary from 30s to 150s, their tempos vary between 50bpm to 200bpm, and the total length is around 4,000h.
+90\% of the dataset is non-vocal.
+Although there are more than 50 genres included in the dataset, it is biased toward orchestral and western music.
 To generate music samples, we use the three priors in \mfm consecutively from the top level to the bottom level.
 It is important to note that during music generation, we use the token sequences sampled from top and middle priors for conditioning.
 For training and feature extraction, however, we rely on ground-truth tokens.

 Given a text prompt, we first obtain the CLAP embedding $\bm{y}_{text} = \text{CLAP.text\_embedding}(x)$.
 Conditioned on $\bm{y}_{text}$, the top prior transformer generates a token sequence $\bm{Z}_1$ in an auto-regressive manner.
 Subsequently, $\bm{Z}_1$ is fed into the middle conditional transformer along with $\bm{y}_{text}$ to generate $\bm{Z}_2$.
 The length of $\bm{Z}_2$ is four times that of $\bm{Z}_1$.
 Similarly, we generate $\bm{Z}_3$ using the bottom conditional prior by conditioning it with $\bm{Z}_1$, $\bm{Z}_2$ and $\bm{y}_{text}$.
 The length of $\bm{Z}_3$ is once again four times that of $\bm{Z}_2$.
 Finally, all the three token sequences $\bm{Z}_{1:3}$ are fed into the decoder of the stage-1 model for audio reconstruction.